The following article details some of the specific requirements for different groups of CPD participants in Australia.

 According to the Medical Board of Australia (MBA) the term practice means any role, whether remunerated or not, in which the individual uses their skills and knowledge as a health practitioner in their profession.
 For the purposes of the RACP CPD Participation Policy, practice is not restricted to the provision of direct clinical care.
 It also includes using professional knowledge in a direct nonclinical relationship with clients, working in management, administration, education, research, advisory, regulatory or policy development roles, and any other roles that impact on safe, effective delivery of services in the profession.

-Download the 2018 MyCPD Framework, which outlines the educational value of CPD activities in 5 categories.
+2018 MyCPD Framework outlines the educational value of CPD activities in 5 categories.

-Download the 2019 MyCPD Framework to view the 3 categories of CPD activities.
+2019 MyCPD Framework details the 3 categories of CPD activities.

-Download the CPD Participation Policy, which outlines the RACP standards for participation in CPD by Fellows and non-Fellows.
+CPD Participation Policy (current, from February 2016) outlines the current RACP standards for participation in CPD by Fellows and non-Fellows.

 For more information about the MyCPD program, refer to 'What is MyCPD?'.